 Next, StreetLight integrates other “contextual” data sets to add richness and improve accuracy of the mobile data.
 These include road networks and information like speed limits and directionality, land use data, parcel data, and census data, and more.

 For example, a “trip” from a navigation-GPS or LBS device is a series of connected dots.
 If the traveler turns a corner but the device is only pinging every 10 seconds, then that intersection might be “missed” when all the device’s pings are connected to form a complete trip.
 StreetLight utilizes road network information including speed limits and directionality, to “lock” the trip to the road network.
+Bicycle and pedestrian trips may also be locked to other networks such as trails and sidewalks, but not interstates.
 This “locking” process ensures that the complete route of the vehicle is represented, even though discrepancies in ping frequency may occur.
 Figure 2, below, illustrates this process.

 Figure 1: “Unlocked” Trips becoming locked trips.